-The novel coronavirus, SARS-CoV-2, is the cause of COVID-19, a severe respiratory disease first detected in Wuhan, China.
-The spread of COVID-19 is an emerging global health risk that is similar in many ways to the severe respiratory disease, SARS, that emerged in 2002.
+The novel coronavirus, SARS-CoV-2, is the cause of COVID-19, a severe acute respiratory disease first detected in Wuhan, China.
+The spread of COVID-19 is a global health risk that has had a significant impact on the economy and the daily lives of people across the globe.

 Signs & Symptoms

-The Center for Disease Control & Prevention (CDC) believes at this time that symptoms of COVID-19 may appear in as few as 2 days or as long as 14 after exposure.
-Symptoms include fever, coughing, and shortness of breath.1 The World Health Organization (WHO) reports ~20% of patients appear to progress to severe respiratory disease, including pneumonia, respiratory failure, and in some cases death.2
+The Centers for Disease Control & Prevention (CDC) believes at this time that symptoms of COVID-19 may appear in as few as two days or as long as 14 after exposure.
+Individuals with symptoms including, fever, coughing, and shortness of breath should self-isolate and seek COIVD-19 diagnostic and medical advice.1,2 The clinical spectrum of COVID-19 ranges from mild, cold-like symptoms to severe pneumonia, respiratory failure, and in some cases, death.2

 Spread of Infection